 |---|

-The hardest phase — how many keys move when the ring changes?
+The hardest phase — how many keys move unnecessarily when the ring changes?

 50 nodes, 20K lookups — does the ring hold up at scale?